 During the 2017 fire season, Intermountain Crews dispatched to 73 incidents and logged over 100,200 hours of fire suppression.
 The camp’s fire crews also dedicated 9,896 hours of work to the Burney Fuel Break, a project funded by Shasta-Trinity Unit State Recreation Area.

-Saturday is a day for inmates to pause, reflect and relax before hard training begins again.
-In the distance, two inmates walk around the track.
+Saturday is a day for the incarcerated campers to pause, reflect and relax before hard training begins again.

-“Some of the inmates take it upon themselves to ensure they are fit even on off days,” said Officer Conner.
+“Some of the (guys) take it upon themselves to ensure they are fit even on off days,” said Conner.
 “They’ll check out a full-gear pack and walk around the track to build their endurance.”

 No longer offering welding as a vocational certification training course, the camp improvises with what’s available.